Joanne C. Benson: Taxes

 In 2013, Benson voted in favor of legislation to raise fuel taxes in Maryland.

 Transportation

 During the 2021 legislative session, Benson introduced legislation to hold the Maryland Department of Transportation to promises it made for the widening of Capital Beltway and Interstate 270 and modernizing the American Legion Memorial Bridge.
 The bill passed the House of Delegates by a vote of 101–35 in March, but did not receive a vote in the Senate.

 Personal life

 Benson is a congregant at the First Baptist Church of Glenarden.

+In April 2026, the Maryland Senate renamed the Maryland Phone-Free Schools Act in Benson's honor, citing her work on education issues.